Come on Out for a Good Time

 Fourth of July Community Celebration

 July 2nd - July 4th

 The first week in July.
 Petersburg ‘s old-time Independence Day celebration with food booths under the big tent, arts and crafts booths along Nordic Drive, a great parade, carnival games, races, street games (like the 2 x 6 boot stomp) and contests and of course, a wonderful fireworks display at 11pm when the sky is dusky but never dark!
 Some of the past themes for the celebrations have been “Christmas in July”, “Fishing-Past, Present and Future”, and “Uncle Salmon” to name a few.
-Sponsored by the Petersburg Chamber of Commerce, City of Petersburg Parks and Rec and all the local businesses in the community.
+Sponsored by the Petersburg Chamber of Commerce, Borough of Petersburg Parks and Rec and all the local businesses in the community.
 Call 907-772-3646 for more information.
+2016 Schedule

 2nd weekend of September

 The festival is a non-profit event with the goal of bringing participants closer to the natural world through education, exploration and the arts while learning more about our rainforest and the ocean that surrounds it.
 Events include lectures, walking tours, workshops, and visiting artists and authors.
 More information here.